eh4git/react_minesweeper/README.md

   * [Profile Picture](#Profile_Picture)
   * [Github Email](#Github_Email)
 ### Description
 Classic game of Minesweeper with all of the original functionality plus some UI improvements.
-Built in React.js with TypeScript, all styling is done in SCSS.
+Built in React.js with TypeScript, all styling is done using SASS.
 More features are currently in the works.
 ### Usage
 npm install<br>
 npm start
-### Licence
+### License
 This project uses the following license(s):<br>
 None
 ### Contributions